danielgroves/danielgroves.net/_posts/2013-09-29-the-most-important-website.md

 excerpt: "An answer to the question, \"What is the most import website on the internet?\""
 ---

-One of the modules I'm doing for the first term at University this term revolves mainly around phycology; for the lecture next week we were asked to consider a question to be discussed.
+One of the modules I'm doing for the first term at University this term revolves mainly around psychology; for the lecture next week we were asked to consider a question to be discussed.

 > What is the most important website on the internet?